indexinteractive/tapski-unity/README.md

 ## Contributing

-Making a game is a lot of work, which means for several ways in which you can participate in this project:
+Making a game is a lot of work, which means there are several ways in which you can participate in this project:

 - Contribute directly to the codebase
 - Submit bugs and feature requests